-Our new Friends lectures series runs from September until April, with a break in December.
+The Friends of Malton Museum lecture series runs from September until April, with a break in December.

 Or, even better, see our Friends of Malton Museum page for membership details